radiantone/entangle/README.md

 One key feature of entangle is fine-grained control over individual functions in a workflow.
 You could easily describe multiple functions running across multiple compute environments all interacting as if they were simple local python functions.
 No central scheduler or workflow manager is needed.

+Another unique quality is the use of composition to build dynamic, parallel workflows.

 ### What does "Entangle" mean?

 The term is derived from a quantum physics phenomena called *[quantum entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement#:~:text=Quantum%20entanglement%20is%20a%20physical,including%20when%20the%20particles%20are)* which involves the state of a pair or group of particles affecting one another *at a distance* instantaneously.